janosgyerik/writing-markdown-well/README.md

 Why Markdown?
 -------------

-Markdown is a lightweight markup language with plain text formatting syntax.
+Markdown is a lightweight markup language.
+You write it in plain text.
+It's (meant to be) simple, easy to read, easy to write.
 It's often used to format README files.

 GitHub, for example, explicitly recommends adding a `README.md` file when you create a new project: